Trump considers rearranging the seats at his table

 Another longtime ally, New Jersey Gov. Chris Christie, is a potential option, though sources close to Christie waved off the idea.
 Kushner, whose father was prosecuted by Christie, could also throw water on the move.

+The White House issued a statement Friday pushing back on the speculation.

+"Once again this is a completely false story driven by people who want to distract from the success taking place in this administration," said Lindsay Walters, a White House spokeswoman.
+"The President's pick for the Supreme Court (a decision that has generational impact) was confirmed today, we hosted multiple foreign leaders this week and the President took bold and decisive military action against Syria last night.
+The only thing we are shaking up is the way Washington operates as we push the President's aggressive agenda forward."

-It's not clear yet that Trump is ready to pull the trigger on any changes just yet, the senior GOP source said.
+It's also not clear yet that Trump is ready to pull the trigger on any changes just yet, the senior GOP source said.

 Some Republicans think that Trump is not ready to make a change, even though they feel that Priebus and Bannon should go.